 Certain faculty members holding term appointments are eligible for reappointment or renewal.
 Up to the time of a decision on tenure, all faculty holding tenure-track appointments are eligible for reappointment.
 The procedures for renewing a term appointment generally follow those for initial term appointments.
-Normally, the successful candidate for reappointment will
+Normally, the successful candidate for reappointment will have received a positive recommendation from his or her department or school, as applicable.
+A positive recommendation of the candidate's Dean is required, as is approval of the Provost, except for faculty reappointments in the School of Medicine Clinical Departments where only the Dean's approval is necessary.
+The colleges and schools may adopt more detailed procedures for reappointment with the approval of the Provost or the Dean of the School of Medicine in the case of the School of Medicine Clinical Departments.

-Tenure-track faculty members should be recommended for reappointment only if their performance provides a reasonable basis on which to project continued progress that could ultimately enable them to qualify for tenure.
+Tenure-track faculty members should be recommended for reappointment only if their performance provides a reasonable basis on which to project continued progress that could ultimately enable them to quality for tenure.
 The evidence needed becomes more weighty with continued time in rank.
 Some degree of evidence is needed at each renewal period.